aardappel/treesheets/README.txt

 Note that YOU are responsible to know how to use compilers and C++, the hints below are all the help I will give you:

 Windows:
-- Download wxWidgets 2.9.4 and place it in the treesheets folder named "wxwidgets294" (parallel to "src").
+- Download the most recent wxWidgets 3.0.0 or better and place it in the treesheets folder named "wxwidgets294" (parallel to "src").
 - Inside wxwidgets294/build/msw, open wx_vc9.sln with Visual Studio 2010
   (not 2008, the default)